dragonflyoss/design/systems-analysis/peer-cache-encryption-storage.md

 | Tamper detection needed | AES-GCM | ChaCha20-Poly1305 |
 | Tamper detection not needed | AES-CTR | ChaCha20/XChaCha20 |

-Multiple encryption methods can be provided for selection in the actual code.
+Multiple encryption methods can be provided for users to choose from in the actual implementation.

 ### Configuration